Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 “C’est véritablement atroce !”

 - “It is truly awful!”
 There is not an adjective in English which has the same force and fervor as “atroce.”
 It is directly translatable to “atrocity”.
+Given the strength of this word, it should be reserved for expressing extremely unfavorable opinions in French.

 “J’ai trouvé que c'était fortement ennuyant.”